thoughtspot/thoughtspot.github.io/pages/application_integration/data_api/calling_rest_api.md

 ---
-title: [elephant]
+title: [Calling the REST API]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Calling the REST API

 To call the REST API, you'll specify a URL using the POST method, passing the ID numbers of the objects from which you want to obtain data.

 ## Specify the pinboard or visualization example